-- An MRI takes pictures to look for changes in your muscle.
-You may be given dye to help the muscles show up better in the pictures.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+- An MRI takes pictures to look for changes in your muscles.
+You may be given contrast liquid to help the muscles show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell a healthcare provider if you have any metal in or on your body.

 - An electromyography measures the electrical activity of your muscles at rest and with movement.